 The rate environment has forced advisors to choose what they believe to be the lessor of two evils between diversification and income (cash might cover “stability” but zero return seems a high price to pay).
 We continue to ask ourselves…do we want to own an asset class that exposes us to substantial interest-rate risk?
 With little to no current income in hopes of price appreciation in a down equity market?

-The numbers below run a few hypothetical scenarios on 10yr Treasuries using basic bond math…you be the judge on the reward for risk.
+The numbers below run a few conceptual scenarios on 10yr Treasuries using basic bond math…you be the judge on the reward for risk.
 On the other end of the bond spectrum, we believe stretching for income injects significant volatility into portfolios and does little to weather bad equity market environments, as shown during the March selloff.

 Source: Aptus Research / Bloomberg LP.